tweidinger/mkwgconf/README.md

 How to use
 ===

-1. Have Wireguard installed on your server and clients.
+1. Have Wireguard and curl installed on your server and Wireguard on the clients.

 1. Make a copy of `example/example.json` and rename it to the name of your Wireguard VPN server.
 In this example, we'll use `squirtle.conf`.